shendurelab/MPRAflow/README.md

 # MPRAflow

+**IMPORTANT NOTE: MPRAflow will not developed further!
+Please use [MPRAsnakeflow](https://github.com/kircherlab/MPRAsnakeflow) for a more advanced pipeline with lots of improvements and fixes.**

 This pipeline processes sequencing data from Massively Parallel Reporter Assays (MPRA) to create count tables for candidate sequences tested in the experiment.

 **Check out MPRAflow's details documentation [here](https://mpraflow.readthedocs.io/en/latest/index.html)**